-Confidence comes from a latin word affīdāre which means “to trust oneself”; therefore, finding confidence is just having more trust in one’s self.
+Confidence comes from a latin word affīdāre which means “to trust oneself”; therefore, finding confidence is just having more trust in one’s self and fear of failure.

 Confidence is a state of being clear headed either that a hypothesis is correct or that a chosen course of action is the best or most effective.